 According to Morand, “if they can remind themselves that they are doing their best, and this is not personal but just one of those crappy situations that life sometimes throws our way, they will be able to focus on the things they can change, like how they practice self-care; the relationships they put time into; and how they speak up for themselves.”

-Here are eleven ideas that may be helpful when coping with cancer:2,3,4,5
+Here are 15 ideas that may be helpful when figuring out how to cope with cancer:3,4,5,6

 Maintaining optimism and hope is essential for keeping one’s emotional well-being stable following a cancer diagnosis.